mariusae/hummingbird/README.md

 output format is handy for analysis with the standard Unix tools.
 The banner is written to `stderr`, so only the data values are emitted to `stdout`.

+# hplay

+`hplay` replays http requests at a constant rate.
+Eg.

+	# hplay localhost 8000 100 httpreqs

+will replay the HTTP requests stored in `httpreqs` to `localhost:8000` at a rate of 100 per second.
+Request parsing is robust so you can give it packet dumps.

+For example, on a server host that receives requests you wish to replay:

+	$ tcpdump -n -c500 -i any dst port 10100 -s0 -w capture

+Then reconstruct it with [tcpflow](http://www.circlemud.org/~jelson/software/tcpflow/):

+	$ tcpflow -r capture -c | sed 's/^...\....\....\....\......\-...\....\....\....\......: //g' > reqs

+And finally, replay these requests onto localhost:8080:

+	$ hplay localhost 8000 100 reqs

+# hserve

+`hserve` is a simple HTTP server that will yield a constant response.

 # TODO